 5. All of the above, in Albrecht Dürer's engraving.

 Albrecht Dürer (1471 – 6 April 1528) was one of the most important figures of the Renaissance in Northern Europe.
-Saint Michael Fighting the Dragon is a woodcut of 1498 by Albrecht Dürer, part of his Apocalypse series, illustrating the Book of Apocalypse or Revelation of St. John.
+Saint Michael Fighting the Dragon is a woodcut of 1498 by Albrecht Dürer, part of his Apocalypse series, illustrating the Revelation of St. John.
 "And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, and prevailed not; neither was their place found any more in heaven" (Rev. 12:7).
 Michael is seen here with his angels - why so many?
 Are they all meant to show the various conventions of depicting Michael?
 Michael as Orion, Michael as Hercules, Michael as Ophiuchus, and even Michael as Sagittarius.

 The Milky Way, pathway for souls

 What these paintings often show is the Archangel Michael fighting the devil off the souls of the dead, who are trying to reach heaven.
 Perhaps even if the balance of the scales is not in your favour, Michael will fight for you and send you up to heaven anyway.
 At any rate, Michael is seen as a protector of the dead, and a guardian of the way to heaven.
-This may go back a very long way, futher than Christanity or Judaism.
+This may go back a very long way, further than Christianity or Judaism, or even the Roman gods.
 Perhaps the most important thing about the constellations Ophiuchus, Hercules, Orion, Sagittarius and Scorpio is this: the Milky Way, our galaxy, that river in the night sky, runs right between them, the path to heaven.
 Any constellation on it could be seen as a guardian of this highway, seeking to defeat evil and darkness.
 There was a time when the Milky Way, together with Ophiuchus, Sagittarius, Hercules, Orion and Scorpio, were part of the equinoctial colure, a sort of sky bridge linking East and West, equinox sunrise and sunset.
 Between around 4,000 and 6,000 BCE, the sun rose and set in the Milky Way.
 Did the power of the sun charge the defenders of human souls with extra energy?

 In approximately 4,500 BCE, around mid April, the sun rose at the very moment that Antares, the brightest star of Scorpio, touched the horizon exactly in the west, under the foot of Ophiuchus, and in the line of fire of Sagittarius’s arrow.
 It may have seemed as though, by making an entrance, the sun itself had defeated Scorpio, together with the help of the the constellations which constantly harass Scorpio anyway: Ophiuchus, Sagittarius, and Hercules.